mlhartme/stool/README.md

 (string, number, date, boolean, list (of strings), or map (string to string)).
 Settings are global, in contrast to variables, they are not specific for a stage.
 Settings are usually adjusted by system administrators.

-TODO: available settings, toolkit etc ...
+TODO: more available settings, toolkit etc ...

+Local settings
+* toolkit: path (starting with a `/`) to a local toolkit checkout, or image containing the toolkit

 ### Dashboard